-The school will not allow these to take place in school, unless in an emergency by the school medical officer.
+The school will not allow these to take place in school, unless in an emergency.

 Long-term Medical Needs

 The Governors and Headmistress will do all they reasonably can to assist pupils with long-term needs.
 Each case will be determined after discussion with the parents, and in most cases the family doctor.
 The Governors also reserves the right to discuss the matter with the school's medical adviser, with parental consent.
 Confidentiality will be respected at all times.